semgrep/semgrep/CONTRIBUTING.md

 ### Installing from Source

 To compile semgrep, you first need to [install OCaml](https://opam.ocaml.org/doc/Install.html) and its package manager OPAM.
-On macOS, it should simply consist in doing:
+On macOS, it should consist in doing:

 ```bash
 brew install opam